 Alongside this, it’s vital to make dedicated time to focus tightly on specific skills.
 This allows students to actively develop new skill strategies that they can take into other parts of their lives.
 For example, the Skills Builder Hub provides short 10-minute video activities that are perfect for slotting into small periods of time – especially as they require no preparation.

 A more substantial way to build skills explicitly is to run a Project – a set of lessons for in-depth teaching of essential skills, all based on the Skills Builder Framework and following project-based learning principles.
+This can be a fantastic way to engage students in learning skills: a recent example comes from students in Year 2, who made a film of their Doing Good Project.

 Schools can also run a memorable Challenge Day – like Pelham Primary’s recent Operation Moonbase, where students from across the school used their essential skills to establish a new society on a distant moon.
 Over the course of the day, they built Teamwork, Aiming High and Creativity skills – all while having a huge amount of fun.
+Teachers and students even dressed up in space-themed costumes!

 Events like this help to bring skills to life by providing a real-life context.
 Helping students to understand that these skills are for the real-world rather than simply abstract goals will motivate them and encourage them to take responsibility for their own growth.
 Another great way to do this is to embark on a Visit to a local Employer.
 We work with a massive range of partners from every industry – Oliver Wyman, for example, an international consultancy that Year 5 students from Pelham Primary recently visited to get a taste of the world of work.
 Experiences like this help students to see how the skills they develop in the classroom will be relevant beyond the school gates.